bjpaupor/rpg-utility/README.md

 # rpg-utility
-This is a collection of tools for use in roleplaying games, currently with a focus on Pathfinder.
+- Planned to be a collection of tools for use in roleplaying games, currently with a focus on Pathfinder.

-What is currently being worked on:
-- Creature Sheets
- -- Easy to create
- -- Very customizable

-Creature Sheets
+# Creature Sheets
+- Describing an individual character or type of creature in a nice-looking way.
+Plans to make a GUI for building characters and converting, but currently being done by command line.

 Pictures can be added for Creatures' type, terrain, and climate.
 - Within CreaturePrint/src/ add folder structure Pictures/CreatureClimates